nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 If you have everything ready, then let's get started.

-## Create or update an Azure Automation account
+## Create or update an Azure Automation Account

 >[!NOTE]
->If you already have an existing Azure Automation account with a runbook running an older version of the script, you can re-run just this step to update it to latest.
+>If you already have an existing Azure Automation Account with a runbook running an older version of the script, you can re-run just this step to update it to latest.

-First, you'll need an Azure Automation account to run the PowerShell runbook.
-Below procedure is valid even if you have an existing Azure Automation account which you would like to use to setup the powershell runbook.
-Here's how to set up your account:
+First, you'll need an Azure Automation Account to run the PowerShell runbook.
+Below procedure is valid even if you have an existing Azure Automation Account which you would like to use to setup the PowerShell runbook.
+Here's how to set it up:

 1. Open Windows PowerShell.

-2. Run the following cmdlet to sign in to your Azure Account.
+2. Run the following cmdlet to sign in to your Azure account.

      ```powershell
      Login-AzAccount